 Debounce - The Musashi software features a hybrid debounce scheme that uses microcontroller cycles to debounce the pull of the trigger and 1⁄2 ms time increments to debounce the release.
 This results in a very effective debounce algorithm that does not hinder the user at any setting.
 At low debounce settings, however, it may cause the marker to read switch bounce as additional pulls, falsely generating shots or near full automatic fire.
-The setting ranges from 1 to 50 and is defaulted at 10.
+The setting ranges from 1 to 50 and is defaulted at 5.
+Debounce is only used in fire modes 1 and 2 (semi-automatic unlimited and capped).
+In modified NXL/PSP mode the debounce is locked at a high setting.

 Dwell - The amount of time the solenoid is energized each time the marker is fired.
-The default is 18 ms. The range is 10 to 30 ms. Too low of a dwell may lead to inconsistency or drop off.
+The default is 14 ms. The range is 10 to 30 ms. Too low of a dwell may lead to inconsistency or drop off.
 Too high of a dwell can cause bad air efficiency.